If you’re really paying attention, life can be a very odd experience. Especially when it comes to money.

 It might put an end to short-sighted thinking in Washington that leads to short-term economic “fixes” designed to get us to spend money we shouldn’t spend.
 And it might get us to read the contract before signing on for a mortgage that eats up half of our monthly income.

 Who knows?
 It might even lead to a day when a healthy savings rate is applauded on the front page of the newspaper just as often as it is in the personal finance section.

 If someone forwarded this article to you, please sign up for your own subscription to this blog.
-Two or three times a week, you’ll receive ideas and encouragement for using money well.
+About once a week, you’ll receive ideas and encouragement for using money well.